uesp/flavourist/README.md

 - Flavours are now defined in a more neutral, root-level ``flavors.yaml`` file.
 - VSCode launch profiles are pretty-printed in launch.json
+- Default platforms are now defined in a root-level "platforms" key in ``flavors.yaml``
+- ``flavors.yaml`` is now streamlined, with each platform implied from the platform array above.

 # Original ReadMe
 A flutter utility to easily create flavors in your flutter application